pablomr95/quloops/README.md

 ### As a python package:

-Simply [pip](https://pypi.org/project/aart/) install it like this:
+Simply pip install it like this:

 <code> pip install aart </code>

-Then follow the notebook:
+Then follow the notebook ([jupyter](https://jupyter.org/install) needed):

 <em>Example_Notebook_InspiralingHotspot.ipynb</em>